 So your first step could be to ask the financial institution you do your business banking with if they are an approved PPP lender, and if they are accepting PPP applications.
 If your business bank is not an approved SBA lender, you need to find a lender now.
 You can find a state-by-state list of approved lenders on the SBA.gov website.

-If you learn that your business’s bank or credit union is not an approved lender — or if you just want to skip this step — Fundbox can connect you to a lender and guide you through the application process.
-To do this, visit get.fundbox.com/ppp.
+If you learn that your business’s bank or credit union is not an approved lender—or if you just want to skip this step—the SBA can help you find a lender.

 Once the lender approves your application, it gets sent to the SBA for approval and then it’s time to cross your fingers and hope you get approved before the next round of funding is exhausted.
 If you are lucky enough to get your application approved before the funds run out, you will get notification (usually by email) to sign final agreements, you’re then issued an SBA loan number, and then payment comes in about five to seven days.